 - First-Year Semester Abroad

 - Explore Living Learning Community

 - Global Leadership Living Learning Community

 - Honors Program Living Learning Community

 - Impact Living Learning Community

-While each of these communities offers a different focus, they all have required academic coursework, an opportunity to reside with the community, and the option to continue living with members of the community in nearby apartments as upper-level students, either in the same residence hall or a near-by location.
+While each of these communities offers a different focus, they all have required academic coursework, an opportunity to reside with the community, and the option to continue living with members of the community as upper-level students, either in the same residence hall or a near-by location.

 Rising second year students are invited to apply to: